 Individualized Education & Assessment

-Escuela del Sol’s Montessori teachers consider the strengths and needs of each individual student, as opposed to a “one size fits all” approach.
-Because our teachers work with students over a multi-year cycle, and because lessons are given to individuals and small groups, teachers are able to develop a deep and broad understanding of each student’s interests and skills.
+Escuela del Sol’s Montessori guides consider the strengths and needs of each individual student, as opposed to a “one size fits all” approach.
+Because our guides work with students over a multi-year cycle, and because lessons are given to individuals and small groups, they are able to develop a deep and broad understanding of each student’s interests and skills.
 They use this knowledge to personalize lessons and work plans according to each student’s needs, interests and abilities.
-Teachers use observation, conversation, and small-group or individual interaction to get continuous feedback from each child about how they are thinking and what they are understanding.
+Guides use observation, conversation, and small-group or individual interaction to get continuous feedback from each child about how they are thinking and what they are understanding.
 This form of assessment happens over time and is far more accurate and nuanced than conventional testing.
 We know that human development is not linear; there will be times when more time with a concept is needed to ensure understanding, and times when a child’s momentum should not be slowed by the pace of the group.
 At Escuela del Sol Montessori, learning expands on solid foundations that facilitate discovery in leaps and bounds.

 Students at Escuela del Sol Montessori take charge of their learning and become accountable partners in their progress.
 In our dynamic classrooms, students work at an individualized pace, encouraged by teachers who understand their strengths.
 They grow into self-aware, self-directed learners who also understand their own unique interests and abilities.
 Work is driven by student desires and inclinations, as well as responsibilities and requirements.
 Montessori materials give students access to advanced concepts and understanding through personal, hands-on discovery, not just shallow memorization.
 A depth of understanding is our aim.

-We also want students to look critically at their own work and develop resilience and a friendliness with error.
+We also want students to look critically at their own work, and to develop resilience and a friendliness with error.
 We expect them to recognize mistakes and learn from them.
 Relationships students form with their adult guides and peers are based on mutual respect, and give them the framework and safety to make mistakes, try again and ultimately find success in their academic and social endeavors.
 This holistic approach emphasizes personal accountability and helps shape students into reflective, strong, independent thinkers.

 Music and art are integrated into every classroom in ways that vary depending on the age group.
 Primary students enjoy lessons with our Spanish and Music instructors.
 An integrated curriculum of exploration, creation, and expression related to language and the arts supports critical thinking, communication, and encourages students to venture outside the box.
 In Elementary, these offerings expand to include additional instruction in the arts.
 Elementary students learn to play instruments, write their own songs and plays, create costumes and sets, and perform for the Winter Program and Variety Shows.
 Students are introduced to the work of canonical, contemporary and local artists.
 They learn techniques in a hands-on, experimental and experiential way, creating solo and collaborative pieces.
 Spanish is taught using a combination of vocabulary, conversational practice, music, crafts, stories and cultural lessons from around the world.
 This continues, growing in sophistication, through Jr. High, where Studio arts are dedicated classes, and also skills woven throughout the curriculum.
 Jr. High students write music and play instruments both as soloists and as a cohesive band.